-COVID-19, a new disease linked to a novel coronavirus, has caused a worldwide health pandemic.
-Connections to the wildlife trade as the source of the virus has spotlighted the devastating impacts this trade can have on human health and economies.
-The origin of the outbreak is believed to have been in a “wet market” in Wuhan, China, that sold live and dead wildlife and domestic animals along with other foods for human consumption.
+COVID-19, a disease that emerged in late 2019 linked to a novel coronavirus, has caused a worldwide health pandemic.
+Connections to the wildlife trade as the likely source of the virus have spotlighted the devastating impacts this trade can have on human health and economies.
 The World Health Organization has determined that COVID-19 is a zoonotic disease, meaning it originated from an animal.
 Other zoonotic diseases to date have included SARS, Ebola, Bird Flu, and MERS (transmitted from mammals and birds).
 Its exact origins are still unknown, but COVID-19 is suspected to have originated in bats and may have jumped to humans via an intermediary wild species in a China wildlife market.

 Preventing future pandemics

 The path to prevention of future pandemics lies in a holistic approach to conserving nature across the globe.
 Although we cannot always foresee and prevent these diseases, we can act to heal our relationship with nature and reduce the risk of future pandemics.
 Specifically, action is needed in five areas:

 - Eliminating high-risk wildlife trade, markets, high risk human to wildlife contact and consumption;

-- Implementing conservation measures to address environmental change and habitat loss, including deforestation, as habitat degradation and loss is correlated with zoonotic and communicable disease transmission;
+- Implementing conservation measures to address environmental change and habitat loss, including deforestation, as habitat degradation and loss is correlated with zoonotic and communicable disease spillover;

 - Improving the management of livestock to reduce zoonotic disease transmission from wildlife into agricultural and food systems;

 - Ensuring the nutritional and dietary needs of the rural poor are safely met, especially where communities rely on wild species for protein; and

-- Large-scale behavior change to eliminate demand for and consumption of high-risk wildlife while reducing environmental disruption associated with zoonotic diseases.
+- Implementing large-scale behavior change efforts to eliminate demand for and consumption of high-risk wildlife.

 Addressing high-risk wildlife trade and markets